 Our Company is undertaking the proposed expansion of MCC with a capacity to produce 3,600 MTPA at its existing unit and has adequate land to undertake the said expansion.
-The total cost for the civil works for the factory block approximately of 42,000 sq.ft and the office building approximately of 3,350 sq. ft. is estimated at ₹ 1,261.13 lacs, based on the quotation dated July 22, 2021, provided by Quick Project Private Limited, Ankleshwar, Gujarat.
+The total cost for the civil works for the factory block approximately 55,000 sq.ft and the office building approximately 4,250 sq. ft. is estimated at ₹ 990.74 lacs, based on the quotation dated August 25, 2020, provided by Quick Project Private Limited, Ankleshwar, Gujarat.
+The summary of the quote is elucidated below: